-As at 31 March 2018, the chairman of the audit committee was Dr. Loke Yu alias Loke Hoi Lam and the committee members were Dr. Ng Chi Yeung, Simon, Mr. So Kwok Wai, Benjamin, and Ms. Chan Suit Fei, Esther.
-With effect from 3 April 2018, Dr. Loke Yu alias Loke Hoi Lam resigned as the chairman of the audit committee and Mr. Heng Pei Neng, Roy was appointed as the chairman of the audit committee.
+The chairman of the audit committee is Mr. Heng Pei Neng, Roy and the committee members are Dr. Ng Chi Yeung, Simon, Mr. So Kwok Wai, Benjamin, and Ms. Chan Suit Fei, Esther.
+On 3 April 2018, Dr. Loke Yu alias Loke Hoi Lam resigned as the chairman of the audit committee and Mr. Heng Pei Neng, Roy was appointed as the chairman of the audit committee.